lesmana/image-to-ansi-blocks/README.md

 background information
 ----------------------

+the drawing elements of an image are pixels. pixels are typically square. pixels have a color and transparency. the color is a combination of a red, green, and blue value. the transparency is determined by an alpha value. the color is often abbreviated to RGB. the transparency to A. together it is RGBA.

 the smallest drawing element of the terminal is a character. a character might be a letter, a number, a symbol, and, more recently, an emoji.